 As you can guess, this model attributes 100% of the customer’s conversion value to the first channel your customer interacted with.
 In this case, the Facebook ad gave full credit for the first touchpoint.

-The Facebook advertisement prompted your customer to visit your website, where he/she bought something.
+The Facebook advertisement prompted your customer to visit your website, where they bought something.
 Based on this, conversion occurred when your customer saw your social media advertisement.

 - Pros: This model is highly effective when it comes to analyzing how well a marketing channel increases awareness of a new product, service, or brand.
 It’s commonly used in tandem with ads or campaigns geared to boost awareness of a new product, service, or brand.